indika/blog/_posts/2014-01-11-cooking-with-chef.md

 Stasis is unstable.
 Chaos always seeps through.
-My web server was well configured, however, I was afraid to make any changes.
+My web server was so well configured, that it left me in a position reluctant to make any changes.
-It fell into stasis.
+Thus, it fell into stasis.
-It eventually broke, and development came to a halt until I fixed it.
+It eventually broke, and all development came to a halt until I fixed it.

 With Chef, you can declare your server architecture, and cook it as many times as you like.
 It operates idempotently.
-If you recook your server often, then you will not fall into stasis.
+Re-initializing and re-cooking your server often is the best counter against stasis.

 Learning to cook with Chef feels like learning a DSL.
 I despise learning DSLs because I'm learning a language that operates at a layer of abstraction above what I actually want to do.
 Nevertheless, I find cooking with Chef a necessity now and would not want to go back.

 If you are like me, and like to experiment, then often things can go fubar.
-It is comforting and encouraging to know that everything can be reconstructed in 15 minutes.
+It is comforting and encouraging to know that everything can be reconstructed in half an hour.

+Despite being conceptually simple, getting started was the biggest obstacle I experienced - and hence the purpose behind this article.

-# Concepts
+# Chef and Knife
-Cooking is simple.
 Chef offers a means of declaring a server architecture that is agnostic to the underlying platform.
-Despite being conceptually simple, getting started was the biggest obstacle I experienced - and hence the purpose behind this article.

-Chef was built to cook a farm of servers, with one server acting as the master.
+Its original intention is to cook a farm of servers, with one server acting as the master.
 Chef-Solo differs in the way that it does not need a dedicated Chef Server.
 There are a few quirks between full-blown Chef and Chef-Solo.